 The Bombers went 9-4 in that stretch.

 “I mean, knowing walking into this stretch you know it’s going to be challenging, and I think it’s great that we’ve played well through it, and kind of certainly held our own through it,” Boone said.
 “So that’s been good to see and, but we also understand it’s June and there’s a long way to go on this and there’s gonna be other tough stretches.

 “Just kind of keep your head down as best we can.”

 The Yankees had to try and avoid a let up with Oakland, who came into the Stadium in last place in the American League West and 21 games behind the Astros.

 Jordan Montgomery got in trouble in the third inning as he flipped over the lineup.
 After striking out the first two batters he faced, he gave up a single to Christian Bethancourt and it began to unravel.
 Ramon Laureano doubled off the top of the wall to score the A’s first run.
 Elvis Andrus doubled to drive in three runs and Sheldon Neuse singled in Andrus.

 Montgomery allowed all five runs charged to him in the third.
 The A’s had six hits off him and a walk.
 He struck out six over 6.2 innings of work.

 The lefty had been handed a 1-0 lead after Rizzo hit his 20th home run of the season in the first inning.
 Stanton hammered his 18th of the season in the fourth.
-His last five hits have all been home runs.
-Judge drove in the Yankees’ third run in the fifth, driving in LeMahieu, who had walked and stolen second, on a single.
+His last five hits have all been for home runs.
+Judge drove in the Yankees’ third run in the fifth, driving in LeMahieu, who had walked and stole second, on a single.